25 Feb Council elections 2021

 PA’s council elections baseline data, covering the current council line-up (seats held) and seats up this time (seats offered) before any boundary changes, unopposed returns, and candidates going to the poll, is made available to customers in the run-up to polling day in a wire message and through nominations files for each council in XML format for digital.

-See the page on XML format under Message specifications for more details about council nominations files.
+See the page on XML format under Delivery Methods for more details about council nominations files.

 The wire message is sent as ELECTION Nominations with the category code: XTH

 The data is revised as necessary in the run-up to polling day in the light of new information such as defections or postponed ward elections owing to the death of a candidate.

 Full sets of the revised data are made available from time to time, with a final run on the afternoon of the day before polling day, Wednesday May 5.

 Important: In very rare cases it may be necessary to amend the data for a particular council before its result can be sent during the event on May 6-10.

 Note that fresh test nominations files are made available before each test under the test programme.

 Rushes will be sent immediately on the wire after final declarations for a council where that council has changed control.
 These will be catchlined POLL Unitary for unitary authorities, POLL Metro for metropolitan boroughs, POLL Non-Met for non-metropolitan districts – all followed with the council name.
 For example, POLL Unitary Bristol.

 They will have the category code: XTJ